kubling-community/gosmi-json-exporter/README.md

 # gosmi-json-exporter

-A simple CLI tool that parses SNMP MIB modules using [GoSMI](https://github.com/sleepinggenius2/gosmi) and exports their structure as JSON.
+A simple CLI tool that parses SNMP MIB modules using [GoSMI](https://github.com/sleepinggenius2/gosmi) and exports their structure as JSON and Kubling Schema.

 This project was created to provide a fully structured JSON representation of SNMP MIBs (including scalars, tables, and column types) with the specific goal of integrating into **Kubling**.
 More information at [docs.kubling.com](https://docs.kubling.com/engine/ds/industrial/snmp).